meejah/txtorcon/README.rst

 This is useful for writing utilities to control or make use of Tor in event-based Python programs.
-If your Twisted program supports endpoints (like ``twistd`` does) your server or client can make use of Tor immediately, with no code changes.
+If your Twisted program supports endpoints (like ``twistd`` does) your server or client can make use of Tor immediately, with no code changes (just install txtorcon).

 Try It Now On Debian/Ubuntu
 ---------------------------

-For example, serve some files via hidden service:
+For example, serve some files via an onion service (*aka* hidden service):

 .. code-block:: shell-session